markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/tastes.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-The overall sentiment from the university reviews regarding tastes, food, dining, and restaurants seems to be a mix of satisfaction and dissatisfaction.
-While some students appreciate the variety and quality of food options available, particularly off-campus, others express disappointment with the on-campus dining experience, citing limited options, repetitive menus, and subpar quality.
-The positive remarks often highlight the diversity of international cuisine and the presence of popular chain restaurants, whereas the negative comments tend to focus on the lack of variety and the quality of food provided by the university's dining services.
+The overall sentiment from the university reviews regarding taste, food, dining, and restaurants presents a dichotomy of experiences.
+While there is a clear appreciation for the variety and quality of off-campus dining options, including a diverse array of cuisines and vegetarian/vegan choices, the on-campus dining program receives significant criticism for its quality, variety, and cost.
+The positive remarks often highlight the abundance of nearby restaurants and the convenience of the GWorld food plan, whereas the negative comments focus on the subpar offerings of the on-campus meal plans and dining halls.

 ```sql polarity_proportions